Learn to Make Rosemary Soap for Oily Skin

 The first thing you’re going to make is the tea.
 It will be very useful because this way you ensure that your rosemary soap is effective in cleansing and caring for oily skin.

-- Bring the water to a boil and add a tablespoon of dried rosemary.
+- Bring the water to boiling point and add one tablespoon of dried rosemary.
 Let this simmer for a few minutes, then remove the rosemary and save the liquid.

 - The second step is more delicate but equally simple.
 You’re going to add the caustic soda to the plastic container.
-Remember to wear gloves and a mask because as you know, this product is abrasive.
+Please do not forget to wear gloves and a mask because as you know, this product is abrasive.